 Art: Inspired by the works of Modernist painter, Georgia O’Keeffe, Fourth Grade explores the natural world around them by looking closely and imaginatively, as artists do.
 Starting in pencil and watercolor paint, students develop their eye for detail and balance, while at the same time developing their use and handling of the media itself.
 Students are encouraged to push their ideas around composition and perspective beyond the ordinary.
 Upon mastering works on paper, students expand their artistic visions onto silk fabric.
 In our final module, students develop the basic techniques of the resist method of silk painting.
 From blending and mixing colors, to applying detailed resist lines to raw habotai, students create beautiful, nature-inspired statements in beautifully dyed silk.

 Woodshop and Design Thinking: The Fourth Grade Woodshop curriculum focuses on building empathy and problem solving.
-Students design a product to improve the classroom experience for a classmate.
-After interviewing a partner and ideating multiple solutions, the class creates prototypes to demonstrate their product.
+Students identify, and define, real world problems then design solutions to help solve them.
 These can be 3D printed, crafted from wood, or other materials.
 At the end of the class, the students produce a presentation to share their work with the class.

 Social and Emotional

 The Middle School years are exciting times as students move into the early stages of adolescence and take on increasing levels of responsibility for their learning and for their roles in Far Brook life.
 As the ability of the students to think abstractly and analytically, and with more critical discernment increases, teachers work to utilize and stretch these developing skills by challenging students to work in greater depth and scope.